Broken Wheat | Godhumai Rava Payasam | Cracked Wheat Kheer

 Broken Wheat Payasam in bowl

-When she came up with 3 ingredient themes few months back and also last year, I was surprised that we could make so many delicious recipes with just 3 ingredients.
-The recipes that I had made for that series was so delicious and in fact the ‘3 ingredients Energy bar’ is one of my most popular post.
+When she came up with 3 ingredient themes a few months back and also last year, I was surprised that we could make so many delicious recipes with just 3 ingredients.
+The recipes that I had made for that series were so delicious and in fact, the '3 ingredients Energy bar' is one of my most popular posts.

 These are the other few recipes that I have made for 3 ingredients series -